 Distraction: Changing the focus of your attention can temporarily relieve aches.
 This is especially helpful when you experience breakthrough pain or when you are waiting for medications to kick in.

-Visualization: Visualize your discomfort as a symbol or object, such as a large fire.
-Then, visualize the pain diminishing.
+Visualization: Visualize your discomfort as a color, symbol or object such as a large fire.
+Then visualize the pain diminishing.
 For example, imagine slowly putting out the flames with water.
+Or imagine a color that represents your pain and visualize it slowly turning into a color that feels soothing.

-Some asbestos cancer patients may wish to avoid traditional treatment, even if it is considered palliative care.
-One of the most impactful decisions a cancer patient can make is electing to change their diet with the supervision of a dietitian.
-There have been numerous cases where patients have extended their survival by eating the right foods and integrating supplements or healthy lifestyle changes.
-One patient used slippery elm bark, vitamin C and other holistic treatments to live longer than his expected survival.
-Any cancer patient should consult a nutritionist before making changes to their diet.
+Some asbestos cancer patients may wish to avoid traditional anticancer treatment and combine palliative care with complementary and alternative medicine (CAM).
+For example, one of the most impactful decisions a cancer patient can make is electing to improve their diet with the supervision of a dietitian.
+There have been numerous anecdotal cases where patients have extended their survival by eating the right foods and integrating supplements or healthy lifestyle changes.
+All cancer patients should consult a nutritionist before making changes to their diet.
+Cancer patients are often desperate and must be careful not to be taken advantage of by unscrupulous persons peddling “cures” for cash.

-Patients can also benefit from a combination of traditional options and alternative treatments, such as undergoing a pleurodesis and making nutritional changes.
-Since difficulty breathing is often a symptom of mesothelioma, patients may be able to improve their breathing patterns through respiratory therapy, meditation and yoga.
+Patients often benefit from a combination of traditional options and alternative treatments such as undergoing a pleurodesis and making nutritional changes.
+Because difficulty breathing is often a symptom of mesothelioma, patients may be able to improve their breathing patterns through respiratory therapy, walking, meditation and yoga.

 View our resources for patients and familiesGet Help Today